-Dutchess, New York, Orange, Putnam, Queens, Westchester, Rockland, Suffolk, and Nassau.
+Dutchess, New York, Orange, Putnam, Queens, Westchester and Rockland.

 The Chief Administrative Judge of the Unified Court System is responsible for appointing SCAR Hearing Officers from the available applicant pool, which occurs after the applications have been screened by the local Administrative Judges of the various judicial districts and recommendations have been made.
 A SCAR Hearing Officer’s continued eligibility to serve is dependent upon, among other things, the Hearing Officers’ completion of training, which will be provided live and by video every two years though the NYS Judicial Institute.

 Appointment as a SCAR Hearing Officer does not guarantee the assignment of SCAR petition.

 SCAR Hearing Officers are bound by a code of ethics as set forth in Section 74 of the Public Officer’s Law.
 In addition, Hearing Officers must comply with the Rules of the Chief Administrator, Part 100, in the performance of the judicial function.

 Hearing Officers must meet one of the following qualifications:

 1. An attorney admitted to the New York State Bar, registered with the New York State Office of Court Administration